 Arraigo social is a temporary residence and work permit designed for those foreigners who have been living in Spain for 3 years under an irregular situation.
-It is one of the easiest ways any non-European Union has to legalizes his or her situation in the country.
+It is one of the easiest ways any non-European Union has to legalize her situation in the country.

-You must have stayed for a minimum of 3 years in the country.
-Of the three types of arraigo, this is the one with the longest time requirement (only 2 years are required for labor arraigo and none for the family arraigo).
+You must have stayed for a minimum of 3 years in the country (and it is not possible to obtain it before those 3 years).
+Of the three four of arraigo, this is the one with the longest time requirement (only 2 years are required for labor arraigo and arraigo for studies, and none for the family arraigo).

 In addition, within those years you can’t have left the country (i.e. do not register absences) for more than 120 days.